American Criminal Justice Association–Lambda Alpha Epsilon: History

 At the Annual Grand Chapter Business Meeting in 1970 in Anaheim, California, the name was changed from Lambda Alpha Epsilon, Professional Law Enforcement Fraternity to Lambda Alpha Epsilon, Professional Criminal Justice Fraternity.
-In the February 1973 it was proposed that the name be changed to Lambda Alpha Epsilon – American Criminal Justice Association, which was then adopted.
+In February 1973, it was proposed that the name be changed to Lambda Alpha Epsilon – American Criminal Justice Association, which was then adopted.
 The name was adopted later in the year.
 In 1976, the name was reversed to "American Criminal Justice Association – Lambda Alpha Epsilon."
-In 1980, the general membership voted that it shall take a 90% vote of the general membership to change the Association’s name.